SpotlightKid/jacket/README.md

 This software is in *alpha status* and has no official release yet.

-The basic JACK APIs (client lifecycle, ports, callbacks) have been wrapped and are functional (see [examples]), but MIDI, transport and meta-data APIs still need wrapping.
+The basic JACK APIs (client lifecycle, ports, callbacks) have been wrapped and are functional (see [examples]), but latency, transport and meta-data APIs still need wrapping.
 Also, symbol names may still be changed and things moved around before the first public release.